Our Services

 Helpful Resources

-A GI doctor evaluates your recent antibiotic use, symptoms, exam findings, and lab or imaging results to determine C. difficile colitis severity and select the most effective first-line therapy.
-If the infection returns, treatment shifts to extended or pulsed antibiotic regimens, monoclonal antibody therapy (such as bezlotoxumab), and microbiome restoration to reduce the risk of further recurrences.
+If C. difficile returns, treatment escalates to extended or pulsed antibiotic regimens, monoclonal antibody therapy (such as bezlotoxumab), and microbiome restoration—including fecal microbiota transplantation—to reduce the risk of further recurrences.

 Antibiotics save lives but can disrupt the gut's natural balance, allowing Clostridioides difficile (C. difficile) to overgrow and cause colitis.
 If you develop C. difficile colitis after a course of antibiotics, your gastroenterologist (GI doctor) will take several key steps to diagnose, assess severity, and choose the optimal treatment.
 If you've already had one recurrence, your doctor will adjust the approach to reduce the risk of further episodes.